PhoebeYahengWu/movie-search-tool/README.md

 React, Bootstrap, API

 ## Usage
-Enter a movie name in English and click the search button.
+Enter a movie name in English and click the search button to get the movie ratings and plot.

 ## Contributor
 Phoebe Yaheng Wu